jasonHYLam/Acre-test-takehome/README.md

 The input data is provided in the `inputData.ts` file.
 I believe this would suffice for a takehome assignment as I have interpreted the purpose of the assignment to focus more on the data's types and range rather than the way it is setup, however in a real-world scenario I would obtain the data from a database.

 The input data can take all possible input from the HSB affordability residential calculator.
 Types are introduced to ensure that the structure of the data is consistent.
+Additionally, the use of union types ensure that certain input is restricted to expected values, which is useful for select input types such as Marital Status, Maximum LTV etc.

 I have separated concerns by putting constants, types, and util helper functions in their respective files and importing them where necessary.